So, here we are, many months after my last journal entry; much has gone on. Let me start at the beginning:

 Additionally, I have been playing guitar more frequently and I'm picking up pieces of old songs that I started writing years ago with the intent of finishing them and creating new songs.
 I definitely don't have the chops anymore but it gives a different elements of composition (read: songwriting) that I do enjoy very much.

 Locally, because of my associate AJ Rasure, I'm getting involved in photography commercials and advertisements (specifically with the Fredericksburg Photography Academy) and hopefully it will be a lasting relationship.
-This is the first advertisement and seconds-long teaser for a series of photography classes for which I wrote a theme for (same link that's on my Facebook page).
+Contributed to an advertisement and seconds-long teaser for a series of photography classes for which I wrote a theme for (same link that's on my Facebook page).

 So there's a lot of things going on with the business.
 I look forward to also making some new connections via local musicians and organizations in the coming years.